Claude Lévi-Strauss

 Lévi-Strauss argued that the "savage" mind had the same structures as the "civilized" mind and that human characteristics are the same everywhere.
-These observations culminated in his famous book Tristes Tropiques (1955) that established his position as one of the central figures in the structuralist school of thought.
+These observations culminated in his famous book Tristes Tropiques (1955) which established his position as one of the central figures in the structuralist school of thought.
 As well as sociology, his ideas reached into many fields in the humanities, including philosophy.
 Structuralism has been defined as "the search for the underlying patterns of thought in all forms of human activity."
 He won the 1986 International Nonino Prize in Italy.

 Biography

 Early life and education

-Gustave Claude Lévi-Strauss was born in 1908 to French-Jewish (turned agnostic) parents who were living in Brussels at the time, where his father was working as a portrait painter.
+Gustave Claude Lévi-Strauss was born in 1908 to French-Jewish (turned agnostic) parents who were living in Brussels, where his father was working as a portrait painter at the time.
 He grew up in Paris, living on a street of the upscale 16th arrondissement named after the artist Claude Lorrain, whose work he admired and later wrote about.
-During the First World War, from age 6 to 10, he lived with his maternal grandfather, who was the rabbi of (the synagogue of) Versailles.
+During the First World War, from age 6 to 10, he lived with his maternal grandfather, who was the Rabbi of Versailles.
 Despite his religious environment early on, Claude Lévi-Strauss was an atheist or agnostic, at least in his adult life.

-From 1918 to 1925 he studied at Lycée Janson de Sailly middle school, receiving a baccalaureate in June 1925 (age of 16).
+From 1918 to 1925 he studied at Lycée Janson de Sailly high school, receiving a baccalaureate in June 1925 (age of 16).
 In his last year (1924), he was introduced to philosophy, including the works of Marx and Kant, and began shifting to the political left (however, unlike many other socialists, he never became communist).
 From 1925, he spent the next two years at the prestigious Lycée Condorcet preparing for the entrance exam to the highly selective École normale supérieure.
 However, for reasons that are not entirely clear, he decided not to take the exam.
 In 1926, he went to Sorbonne in Paris, studying law and philosophy, as well as engaging in socialist politics and activism.
 In 1929, he opted for philosophy over law (which he found boring), and from 1930 to 1931, put politics aside to focus on preparing for the agrégation in philosophy, in order to qualify as a professor.
 In 1931, he passed the agrégation, coming in 3rd place, and youngest in his class at age 22.
-By this time, the Great Depression had hit France, and Lévi-Strauss found himself needing to provide not only for himself, but his parents as well.
+By this time, the Great Depression had hit France, and Lévi-Strauss found himself needing to provide not only for himself but his parents as well.